SkyKOG/Website-Stuff/README.md

 ##Issues :##
 -Image resize dosent work in Chrome AR messup up but fine in Firefox (<strong>fixed</strong> after moming to minus)<br>
--Cant seem to get the about page with contact me form<br>
+-Cant seem to get the about page with "Contact Me" form<br>
 -Portfolio lightbox menu<br>